-There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.
+There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort, although with COVID restrictions in place, things are a little different and subject to change.

 With many very affordable Sun Peaks summer accommodation options available during this slower but equally as fun season at Canada’s 2nd largest ski resort, including our Best Sun Peaks condo, Best Sun Peaks townhouse and other lodging options, some prefer to camp at Sun Peaks, mainly because they are already traveling with their trailers and want to spend time exploring this beautiful alpine village and surrounding area.